koii-network/kpl-helper/README.md

 - Reads submissions from a Koii Task.
 - Extracts the referred data from IPFS using a submission list.
-- Posts the extracted data to a specified server.
+- Stores the data in a MongoDB database.

 It uses a queuing system to manage concurrency and ensure efficient processing.